 6. Do you undertake feasibility studies on behalf of clients?

-No. I could but I prefer to work closely with clients on aspects of the feasibility and provide hands on assistance to ensure that a solid feasibility study is undertaken.
+I do (see next Q) but I prefer to work closely with clients on aspects of the feasibility and provide hands on assistance to ensure that a solid feasibility study is undertaken.
 In my page on Feasibility studies, I explain that there are 4 elements to every feasibility.
 These are Technical, Commercial, Financial and Team.
 The promoter will manage the technical feasibility.
 I will assist with opportunity identification and market assessment as part of the market validation which addresses Commercial and Financial Feasibility.
 This includes secondary research and preparation of primary market research instruments such as surveys and structured interview guides for customer development meetings.

 7. Do you write feasibility reports and business plans arising from feasibility studies on behalf of clients?